 As Cuini mentioned, personal style is at the forefront of the decision process when it comes to purchasing a pair of dress shoes.
 Choosing dress shoes that feel more “you” is important because it will make you feel more confident and stylish and also prevent them from sitting in your closet and collecting dust post-wedding.
-You want a shoe that you love enough to wear again.
+You want a shoe that you love enough to wear again and again.

-Good news: Cuini says you do not need to wear dress shoes at your wedding.
+Good news: Cuini says you don't need to wear dress shoes at your wedding.
 “Comfort seems to be the key component for most people today, whether you are in the wedding or just attending it,” he says.
 “Wearing sneakers with a suit is trending today and more people are foregoing the traditional attire to wear what makes them feel best.”

 Why Trust Brides